chili-chips-ba/openeye-CamSI/README.md

 This card also comes with solid expension potential via two 40-pin standard 100mil headers.
 They are mechanically robust, physically accessible for debugging, and still can carry relatively high-speed signals thanks to short, balanced wiring on the mainboard.

+While the board already comes with 15-pin 0.5mm FPC for 2-lane MIPI CSI, these headers can be used to hook up additional cameras, as well as 22-pin connector for the 4-lane interface.
+Below is a picture of the [adapter](https://www.ebay.com/itm/175795228114?mkcid=16&mkevt=1&mkrid=711-127632-2357-0&ssspo=1cGlwdPqS5y&sssrc=4429486&ssuid=QKddZKcUTzu&var=475196039437&widget_ver=artemis&media=MORE) we used.
+We recommend fitting it with connector that has longer pins, so that they protrude on the bottom side, and serve as attachment points for the oscilloscope, alleviating the need for 36 € Trenz Debug Connector, whose lead time is also in excess of 3 months.

 <p align="center">
 <img width="300" src="0.doc/Puzhitech/Images/PA.1.png">
 <img width="300" src="0.doc/Puzhitech/Images/PA.2.png">